-- 12.4 Approved uses of Te Pūkenga vehicles are, for pool vehicles, any business-related use and, for dedicated vehicles, any use allowed in the user's employment agreement. - 12.5 Vehicles should never be used in conditions they are not designed for.
+- 12.4 Approved uses of Te Pūkenga (leased or owned) vehicles are for pool vehicles, any business-related use and, for dedicated vehicles, any use allowed in the user's employment agreement. - 12.5 Vehicles should never be used in conditions they are not designed for.
 Any damage or associated costs of doing so may be recovered from the user. - 12.6 Personal use of pool cars is not allowed.